 The need for public safety graduates is greater than ever before and Woodbury’s Public Safety Administration program is ideal for preparing graduates for a career in criminal justice.
 The program offers a unique, interdisciplinary approach to the study of criminal justice and human behavior, enabling students to evaluate and address the causes of crime as well as the unique challenges facing today’s law enforcement agencies.

 Adding a minor to a student’s major program tells the world, and prospective employers, that the student has broad knowledge and interests, something increasingly attractive in the job market and good for the world as a whole.
-The College of Liberal Arts and Sciences offers four 15-unit minors and one 18-unit minor:
+The College of Liberal Arts and Sciences offers six 15-unit minors and one 18-unit minor:

-WIth most being only 15-units, these minors readily fit with all major degree programs across the university.
+With most being only 15-units, these minors readily fit with all major degree programs across the university.
 Once a student has started their lower division General Education courses, they are already on their way to completing a College of Liberal Arts and Sciences minor.

 All Woodbury students, including those in the College of Liberal Arts and Sciences, participate in a work experience-based internship.
 These opportunities provide students with the ability to test their skills and knowledge in real work place environments and provide them with the experience and networking opportunities to launch successful careers.